Prambanan Temple, Yogyakarta, Indonesia

 The same principle is represented in other traditions by two warring brothers; Cain and Abel, Remus and Romulus, Set and Osiris.

-The id is your lower conscious nature which causes cravings and leads you into moments of weakness.
-The Superego is the aspect of your higher conscience which enables you to rationalise and determine the best cause of action.
+Sigmund Freud called the lower conscious nature of the subconscious mind the id which causes cravings and leads you into moments of weakness.
+At the higher end of the spectrum is the Superego which enables you to rationalise and determine the best cause of action.
+The Superego is the aspect of your consciousness that questions the choices you make that are rooted in ego.

 This concept is often reflected in ancient mythologies by battles between gods and demons, warring brothers or a hero defeating a beast.
 Or as we see in the Indonesian legend below, the conflicts between kings and princes.